sergey-rud/Laravel-tips/README.md

     ],
 ```
-* All models should be placed in “models” folder
+* All models should be placed in `models` folder
 * Do not use reserved Eloquent ORM fields as names for DB columns.
-For example, do not use next column names: `table`, `guarded`, `hidden`, `visible`, `fillable`, etc. This leads to unexpected behavior during filtration collections (Illuminate/Database/Eloquent/Collection).
+For example, do not use next DB column names: `table`, `guarded`, `hidden`, `visible`, `fillable`, etc. This leads to unexpected behavior during filtration collections (Illuminate/Database/Eloquent/Collection).